 Some sections need maintenance, too.
 It has been on the to-do list for a long time.
 There is such a backlog of maintenance required on cycle paths in the ACT, that it is hard to know where to start.
 I am hard-pressed to say why Aranda hill should be first, but I hope, one day, that the ACT Government gets on top of this.

 The lower section of the Aranda bike path (C5) has been resurfaced following the 2020 ACT Election but is already cracking due to tree roots.
 The root cause of the cracking previously was also the trees.
 This problem is well understood as asphalt reshapes itself to the underlying ground like a glacier.
 Asphalt is more like plasticine than concrete.
-The ACT Active Travel Stand Drawings and Austroads recommendations for bike paths provide recommendations for bike path construction to avoid such issues.
-For roads the asphalt is laid on a thick compacted road base (for John Gorton Drive it has about a 30 cm thickness).
-The construction of a bike path is similar with a thick “road base” and a relative thin layer of asphalt over that.
-The “road base” is important as it provides the stability and load bearing that asphalt lacks.
+If we built better quality bike paths to the prescribed standards (ACT Active Travel Standard Drawings and Austroads recommendations), we could avoid such issues.

 Other problems such as stormwater washing silt onto the paths remain and will do so until the paths are protected with drainage to capture the water from the surrounding park.